 Change or loss of color of your retinas (the thin layer of tissue lining the back of the eye)

 If you notice that areas of your skin, hair or eyes are losing their coloring, you should see a doctor.
 It is important to get an accurate diagnosis as patches of white skin could be an indication of vitiligo or another skin disease.

 It is important to get treatment as soon as possible as people with vitiligo can be at increased risk of sunburn and developing skin cancer, eye problems and hearing loss.

-To diagnose vitiligo, our dermatologist will ask you about your medical history, examine you and try to rule out other medical problems, such as dermatitis or psoriasis.
+To diagnose vitiligo in Dubai and Al Ain, our dermatologist will ask you about your medical history, examine you and try to rule out other medical problems, such as dermatitis or psoriasis.
 Other diagnostic tools include a special UV lamp, and taking a small biopsy of the affected skin, and blood test to rule out conditions such as anaemia and diabetes.

 While there is no cure for vitiligo, treatment may help to stop or slow down the discoloring process, and can help return some color to your skin.
 Treatment options include, cosmetic camouflage, phototherapy with UVB or UVA light depigmentation (reducing the color in the non-affected areas to make the difference less noticeable), topical treatments and medication, to referral for skin grafts or tattooing.

 In addition, our dermatologist can create a customized plan to help you avoid painful sunburns.

 Book an Appointment